Simcita/alx-system_engineering-devops/README.md

-This is the repository for bash projects
+This is a README about shell permissions projects